cloverdx/cloverdx-server-docker/README.md

 ## Data Volume

-CloverDX Server needs a persistent storage for its data and configuration, so that the files are not lost when the container is restarted or updated to a newer version.
+CloverDX Server needs persistent storage for its data and configuration, so that the files are not lost when the container is restarted or updated to a newer version.
 You should bind a host directory to `/var/clover/` inside the container as a mounted volume:

 ```bash
 # bind host directory on Linux: